Skip to content

 Shot Scope PRO LX Price: $269.99

-The COOLSHOT 50i includes Nikon’s DUAL LOCKED ON technology, a built-in mounting magnet, enhanced measurement range, and slope adjustment.
+The COOLSHOT 50i GII includes Nikon’s DUAL LOCKED ON technology, a built-in mounting magnet (the only laser in the Nikon line with a magnet), enhanced measurement range, and slope adjustment.

 But it’s that crystal clear, beautiful image that’s the real show-stopper here.